fatemeh-Salmani1/llm-evaluation-monitoring-platform/README.md

 The generation workflow:

-1. Embeds the userâ€™s question.
+1. Embeds the user's question.
 2. Retrieves the most relevant chunks.
 3. Supplies those chunks to the generation model.
 4. Instructs the model not to use outside knowledge.